prebid/prebid.github.io/overview/glossary.md

 ### Page-Initated Video

-Also called 'outstream', these are AdUnits that work in Prebid.js just like banners, but are displayed with a special 'renderer' to play a video ad instead of a static image.
-Said renderer only renders the ad and does not render content.
+Also called 'outstream', these are ads that can share an AdUnit in Prebid.js with banners, but are displayed with a special 'renderer' to play a video ad instead of a static image.
+Unlike 'player-initiated' units (aka 'instream video'), this renderer only renders the ad and does not show content.

 ### Player-Initiated Video